BaitingLuo/CWL_example/example1/README.md

 To run the workflow, you need to give the following command:
 ```
 cwltool --no-match-user --no-read-only --preserve-environment LEAP_CLI_DIR example1.cwl.json --FileInput ...

+Replace ... with the dataset, which is a file.
+In our example, it is data/data.csv
 ```